Urkdash/urkdash-arduino/README.md

  - Right now is only available with Colombia's timestamp.
  - It can only publish to six widgets at the same time.
+ - The 'receive_data' is not working well right now.

 ## Compatible Hardware